Canon 1300D vs Canon RP

 Review summary: Canon 1300D vs Canon RP

 So what is the bottom line?
 Is there a clear favorite between the Canon 1300D and the Canon RP?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1300D: